 What is peer pressure?

 • you’re doing things you don’t want to do.

-girl sitting in group with downcast face
+Photo of a young girl sitting in a group with downcast face looking uncertain.

+What is peer pressure?